mantidproject/dockerfiles/development/readme.md

 - [`mantidproject/mantid-development-centos7`](https://hub.docker.com/r/mantidproject/mantid-development-centos7/) - CentOS 7
 - [`mantidproject/mantid-development-ubuntubionic`](https://hub.docker.com/r/mantidproject/mantid-development-ubuntubionic/) - Ubuntu 18.04 (Bionic)

+Typically you'd want to use the `latest` tag, this corresponds to the latest version of the developer package.

 If you do need a specific developer package version then they are available as tags.
 Tags follow the naming convention of `devpkg-VER`, where `VER` is the developer package version installed.